 - In another episode, aliens have landed in a field.
 Steve Trevor, Diana Prince, and a bunch of soldiers are sent out to meet with them.
 When Diana realizes she could do more as Wonder Woman, she casually walks away only to return to the exact same spot dressed as Wonder Woman.
 No one realizes that this tall, attractive brunette walked away, changed clothes and returned.

 - Despite Diana's cowardice, she never gets in trouble for running away from danger, essentially abandoning her job and endangering civilians at the same time.

-- This was why David Banner constantly had to walk away from the love interest of the week down a long dirt road to the sounds of sad, sad piano music in The Incredible Hulk TV show in the Eighties.
-If he'd stayed in one town for more than a few days, eventually he'd transform multiple times and people would realise that David Banner was there every time the Hulk appeared.
+- This was why David Banner constantly had to walk away from the love interest of the week down a long dirt road to the sounds of sad, sad piano music in The Incredible Hulk (1977).
+If he'd stayed in one town for more than a few days, eventually he'd transform multiple times and people would realize that David Banner was there every time the Hulk appeared.
 Also, although David Banner didn't do this part on purpose, he would usually get conveniently shoved out of sight somewhere, leaving everyone to wonder where he went and where the big, green monster came from.

-- In the Monty Python's Flying Circus sketch "Bicycle Repairman", the title character uses a ridiculously transparent version of We Need a Distraction to get everyone to look away so he can change without revealing his secret identity.
+- In the Monty Python's Flying Circus sketch "Bicycle Repairman", the title character uses a ridiculously transparent version of Look Behind You to get everyone to look away so he can change without revealing his secret identity.

 - In Superman: The Animated Series, Bizarro shows up and begins menacing the Daily Planet offices.
 Clark kills two birds with one stone by first confronting Bizarro and goading him into throwing him out a window, and then reappearing as Superman, justifying his sudden appearance by explaining that he'd just "rescued" Kent.